 We are excited to share an easy and yummy traditional mooncake recipe that can be done with the magnificent airfryer!

-If you own one of these gadgets, take heart that airfyers can do more than just… frying!
+If you own one of these kitchen equipment, take heart that airfryers can do more than just… frying!
 Bake cakes, muffins, or even bread!
 There are so many brands of airfryers available, so take your time to shop for one that suits your needs and matches your budget.

 And since the Mid-Autumn Festival, also known as the Mooncake Festival, is almost a month away – mark 27 Sept on your calendars, folks! – how about some homemade mooncakes to share with your family? :)